rimksky/10segcolorled_i2c_attiny2313/Readme.md

 so it depends on the timing of command analysis of the buffer passed to the upper layer.
 Due to the simplicity of the command system, malfunctions may occur depending on the timing of command reception.

+In the case of the arduino Wire library for the I2C master, I2C reception errors could hardly be confirmed.
+However, it was confirmed that I2C bus lock occurred by issuing consecutive commands.
+It is recommended to delay about 10ms after sending one command.

 ## Demo Circut